- The Definition of a Bail Bond

 Collateral is means of securing a bail bond with something of value.
 This could include cash, property liens, stocks, bonds, or miscellaneous tangible items such as jewelry.
 Once the case is settled, collateral is returned.
 Absolutely Affordable Bail Bonds does not require collateral on most bonds.
 Call us at to find out more information about our signature bonds.

 How Long Does a Bail Bond Take to Process?

-We have four locations that have bail agents who are within 15-minutes of your local jail.
-When you call 805-683-1515, you will speak with a live agent directly.
+We have two locations that have bail agents who are within 15-minutes of your local jail.
+When you call , you will speak with a live agent directly.
 We do not believe in “Call Centers.”
-Our agents are available 6:00 am – 9:00 pm everyday.
+Our agents are available 6:30 am – 9:00 pm everyday.

 The paperwork procedure typically takes 10-15 minutes to complete.
 Once the bail transaction is complete, the bail bond is given to the jail for processing.
 From this point, it usually takes the jail 1-8 hours to release an individual.
-We cannot expedite the release once the bail bond has been posted.
-Unfortunately, it is up to the jail how long this process takes.
+It is beyond our control to expedite the release once a bail bond has been posted.
+The jail personnel determine how long the process takes.